JeremyDwayne/blog/content/posts/advent-of-code-2023-day-1.md

 ### My solution

 If I take all of the above and slap it together, I get the following code.
-I'm just printing out the results for debugging purposes, and because all we can about is getting that final sum value.
-If this was code that mattered we would return the sum so that it could be used elsewhere in our codebase.
+I'm just printing out the results for debugging purposes, and because all we care about is getting that final sum value.
+If this was code that was part of a larger system we would return the sum so that it could be used elsewhere in our codebase.

 ```go
 package main